Follow my blog with Bloglovin

 In Brighter than the Sun, we also catch some glimpses of what looks like a new promising love story, between Rusty and Sean, the town’s sheriff.
 Rusty tries (unsuccessfully) to get his attention and Sean keeps screwing it all up, ultimately driving her away from everyone, even the Kelly family.

 I loved this book.
 I have read a lot (probably all) of Maya Banks books the last few years.
-While I do like some of her stories, I have found some of them to be sort of “draggy” and slow.
-However, the KGI series, is definitely my favourite of all her collections.
-They all contain just the right amount of action, romance and “sexy time” to make them a must read.
+While I do like most of her stories, I have found some of them to be sort of “draggy” and slow.
+However, the KGI series is definitely my favourite of all her collections.
+They all contain just the right amount of action, romance and “sexy time” to make them a must-read.

 Malicious by James Patterson & James O. Born